netdata/netdata/docs/get/README.md

 import { OneLineInstall } from '../src/components/OneLineInstall/'
 import { Install, InstallBox } from '../src/components/InstallBox/'

-Netdata uses an open-source monitoring Agent and web application [together](/docs/overview/what-is-netdata.md) to help you collect every metric, visualize the health of your systems, and troubleshoot complex performance problems.
-Once you've signed in to Netdata Cloud and installed the Netdata Agent on all your nodes, you can claim these nodes and see their real-time metrics on a single interface.
+Netdata uses the open-source Netdata Agent and Netdata Cloud web application [together](/docs/overview/what-is-netdata.md) to help you collect every metric, visualize the health of your nodes, and troubleshoot complex performance problems.
+Once you've signed in to Netdata Cloud and installed the Netdata Agent on all your nodes, you can claim your nodes and see their real-time metrics on a single interface.

 ## Sign in to Netdata Cloud